Drew’s review published on Letterboxd:

 • So many of these shoddily constructed thrillers with stars like Denzel Washington and Jason Statham.
 I'm not sure how we as a culture allowed this to happen.

-• Why do all these characters spend so much time in train stations?
+• Why do all these people spend so much time in train stations?

-• The thrill of recognizing a film never did wear off for me.
-Likewise, some of the more common edits, like a character in black and white reading a digital watch, still made me laugh after hours of watching.
+• The thrill of recognizing a film never wore off for me.
+Likewise, some of the more common editing tricks, like a character in black and white reading a digital watch, still made me laugh after hours of watching.

-• The Clock is a bit overlong.
+• All in all, The Clock is a bit overlong.
 If Marclay had just cut some of the filler times (like 4:36am or 3:17pm), he could've had a nice, lean 18-hour day.